 When did Heathenism start?

-Heathenism is thousands of years old.
-Its beginnings are lost in prehistory, but it is older than Christianity, Islam, Buddhism, or most other religions.
+Heathenism began close to the 7th century.
+Unfortunately, it's beginnings are lost in pre-history, but it is known as one of the most ancient religions in the world.
 The spiritual impulses it expresses are as ancient as the European peoples themselves - at least 40,000 years, and perhaps much older.

-This is the big question and THE reason for this post!
-To really live a heathen life and to call oneself Asatru, the practitioner must take upon themselves the task of LEARNING.
-You must read ALL the Lore: known as the Prose and Poetic Edda’s, the Icelandic Sagas, the Hávamál, The Germania Tacitus and all the archeological as well as historical documentation you can find.
+This is a popular question, and the reason for this "Intro to Heathenry"!
+To live a Heathen life and to call oneself Ásatrú, the practitioner must take upon themselves the task of LEARNING.
+You must read ALL of the Lore known as: the Prose and Poetic Edda’s, the Icelandic Sagas, the Hávamál, and the Germania Tacitus.
+It is important to learn all of the archaeological, as well as historical, documentation you can find.
 A Heathen should learn the runes; not for the idea of performing “divination,” but to understand the only surviving writing left to us by our forebears.

-But its not just about reading!
-Once you become familiar with old Norse Traditions and Mythology, as well as the Cosmology of Heathenry, the next step is to make it a LIVING faith, real to each person practicing it; by stepping into sacred space of your own design and honoring your Gods, your ancestors, as well as the spirits of place where you reside, by communing with them on a regular basis!
-This is accomplished by performing Blots, Sumbels, and by Utiseta (out sitting-meditation) frequently and often!!
+Once you become familiar with the Old Norse Traditions and Mythology, the next step is to make it a LIVING faith by stepping into sacred space of your own design and honoring your Gods, your ancestors, as well as the spirits of the place where you reside, by communing with them on a regular basis!
+This is accomplished by performing Blots, Sumbels, and by Utiseta (out sitting-meditation).

-I hope this answers the newcomer's question of “I want to be a Heathen, to practice Asatru; so how do I start?”
+"I want to be a Heathen, how do I start?”
 The Answer: This is called ‘the religion with homework’ for a very good reason.
-No one can introduce you to the Gods; you must discover them for yourself, and this can only be accomplished through being proactive in your diligence to really seek them out, get to know who they are, as well as develop a solid working familiar relationship with them.
+No one can introduce you to the Gods.. you must discover them for yourself!
+This can only be accomplished through being proactive in your diligence to seek them out, get to know who they are, as well as develop a solid working familiar relationship with them.